 Ok, if you have followed this blog for any time, you know I can be pretty Type-A. I love to plan ahead and always be prepared.
-Sometimes it works out in my favor, other times it doesn’t.
+Sometimes it works out in my favor; other times, it doesn’t.

-As I prepared for Bambino’s arrival, Chulengo was catching on that something was up and started to become quite clingy.
+As I prepared for Bambino’s arrival, Chulengo caught on that something was up and started to become quite clingy.
 Anytime I turned around, there he was following me… to the bathroom, to the laundry room, around the kitchen, everywhere.
 Always asking is his sweet voice, “What are you doing, mommy?”

-So, I started making a list of ideas to keep Chulengo pre-occupied during nursing sessions with Bambino.
+So, I started making a list of ideas to keep Chulengo preoccupied during nursing sessions with Bambino.
 I knew these activities had to be new to stimulate Chulengo’s curiosity, versatile enough to do anywhere in our home, and easy for Chulengo to do safely and independently.

 So, I present to you Chulengo’s Nursing Basket.
 I keep the basket on a high shelf in Bambino’s closet and only bring it out when I nurse Bambino.
 I’ve been lucky that this basket keeps Chulengo entertained for a good chunk of time.
 I regularly swap different activities in and out of the basket to keep it exciting.

 After successfully using our nursing basket for a few months, I have come up with a few tips to ensure success.

 - Pick a container or basket that is fun and unique.
 I chose a pink basket because I like pink, it was cheap, and it was different than any other basket in our home.
 When I say, “The Pink Basket,” Chulengo knows exactly what I am referring to.